joshelser/phoenix-pherf-automation/README.md

 Examples:

-SSH as "elserj" and run the test as "elserj"
+SSH as "elserj" and run the test as "elserj":

   `./run-pherf elserj my-ec2-host ~/.ssh/my-ec2-host-keypair.pem`

-SSH as "root" and run the test as the unprivileged "elserj"
+SSH as "root" and run the test as the unprivileged "elserj":

   `./run-pherf root my-ec2-host ~/.ssh/my-ec2-host-keypair.pem elserj`